 - Finally, you can see the sum of data by group.

-Read More: How to Create a Summary Sheet in Excel (4 Easy Ways)
+Read More: How to Create a Summary Sheet in Excel

 3. Categorize and Summarize Data in Excel with Pivot Table

 Large volumes of data may be easily summarized interactively using pivot tables.
 Excel PivotTable is a fantastic tool to group and summarize data.
-Let’s follow the instructions to use pivot tables to the group and summarize data.
+Let’s follow the instructions to use pivot tables for the group and summarize data.

 - In the first place, select the whole dataset.